Girls walk to Soho, less than two miles down Grand St. Katya has the street map of Manhattan in her head.

 Katya, "This is our chance."

 They wait ten minutes, Katya goes in a small boutique, comes out with a black fedora and a pair of lightly tinted sunglasses, puts them on Katja, then Katja goes in the bar.
 It's not a hook-up spot, it's a standard drinker's bar, a place to socialize or anti-socialize depending on mood.
 Dark wood counter and bar stools line one wall, small booths the other.
-A half dozen beers on tap, another dozen bottled options, shelves packed with liquor bottles, mirror behind so it looks like twice as many.
+A half dozen beers on tap, another dozen bottled options, shelves packed with liquor bottles, mirror behind so it looks like twice as much and it makes the small bar look bigger.
 The place isn’t half full, almost all men, a few with women, three women in a booth laughing, enjoying the freedom of not getting hit on.

 Katja sits two stools down from Wilton, bartender cards her.
 He stares at the license, looks at what can't be more than a sixteen year old girl, looks back down at the license.
 She slides the sunglasses down her nose for him to see her eyes.